miron-alexandru/Alien-Onslaught/README.md

 the player's speed will decrease, adding an extra layer of challenge to the game.

 * New feature to enhance gameplay: player immunity after being hit!
 Now, when a player is hit, they will be granted a brief period of immunity to prevent them from taking another hit right away.
 This will give players a chance to recover and avoid getting hit again immediately after respawning.
 An animation will play during the immunity period, letting the players know they are invulnerable.

+* Implemented new animation for entities getting destroyed, and a new module 'frames' which contains constants for animations or images used in the game.

+* Implemented a new Boss fight and a new animation for power-ups being picked up.

+### Version 2.7:
+* Created a new module, 'image_loader' which has functions to load images for aliens.
+* Implemented a new game mode, Boss Rush: Players must fight different bosses at every level, each with their own unique designs and bullet patterns.
+With each level, the bosses become stronger and faster, making them more challenging.